o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 ### DeltaSerializer

-DeltaSerializer encodes information used by DeltaSerializer to create and apply serialization deltas.
+`DeltaSerializer` encodes information used by `DeltaSerializer` to create and apply serialization deltas.
 An example usage is serialization of network inputs.
-Network inputs are generally close in value so they are serialized relative to each other using the DeltaSerializer.
+Network inputs are generally close in value so they are serialized relative to each other using the `DeltaSerializer`.

 ### HashSerializer